joswr1ght/pptxindex/README.md

 ## Linux or OS X Installation

-On Linux or Mac OS X systems, install the `python-pptx` and `python-docx` packages using `pip`:
+On Linux or Mac OS X systems, install the `python-docx` package using `pip`:

 ```
 $ pip install python-docx
-$ pip install python-pptx
 ```

 ## Windows Installation

 Windows users will need to install Python before using pptxindex.
 Download and install Python 2.7 from https://www.python.org/downloads/windows.
 After installation, add `C:\Python27` and `C:\Python27\scripts` to your PATH environment variable to make it easier to run from the command line.

-After installing Python 2.7, run the `pip` utility in `C:\Python27\scripts` to install the python-pptx and python-docx dependencies:
+After installing Python 2.7, run the `pip` utility in `C:\Python27\scripts` to install the python-docx dependencies:

 ```
 C:\Python27\scripts> pip install python-docx
-C:\Python27\scripts> pip install python-pptx
 ```

 ## Usage